rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 expand\_message\_xmd.
 To do so, first precompute and save the internal state of H after ingesting Z\_pad.
 Then, when computing b\_0, initialize H using the saved state.
-Further details are implementation dependent, and beyond the scope of this document.
+Further details are implementation dependent and are beyond the scope of this document.

 ### expand\_message\_xof {#hashtofield-expand-xof}